GoldstonianConcordanceBible/sydtek-agentic-learner-intelligence-framework/000-women-in-blockchain-canada-research-framework.md

 ## Purpose

-The Women in Blockchain Canada Research Framework serves as the canonical research repository for responsible artificial intelligence, blockchain, Web4, digital governance, and public-interest innovation initiatives developed through Women in Blockchain Canada.
+SydTek University Research Framework serves as the canonical research repository for responsible artificial intelligence, blockchain, Web4, digital governance, and public-interest innovation initiatives developed through Women in Blockchain Canada.

 The repository is designed to organize research outputs into structured, version-controlled, and machine-readable artifacts suitable for scholarly publication, GitHub collaboration, Zenodo archival, Figshare datasets, and long-term knowledge preservation.